Least Volume Analysis: Theoretical Analysis of Least Volume

-Given the least volume formulation, in this section we formalize its surface-flattening intuition with theoretical analysis, inspect the introduced variables' properties and their relationships, and demonstrate its equivalency to PCA in the linear special case, before moving onto our empirical results in \S\ref{sec:experiments}.
-For space reasons, many of the proof details are placed in \S\ref{sec:proofs} of the appendix.
+Given the least volume formulation, in this section we formalize its surface-flattening intuition with theoretical analysis, inspect the introduced variables' properties and their relationships, and demonstrate its equivalency to PCA in the linear special case.
+These theoretical results lay the foundation for \S\ref{sec:glv} and \S\ref{sec:implementation}, in which we shall generalize LV for the data spaces equipped with metrics other than the Euclidean distance, and implement the volume minimization process with reliability.

-\subsection{What exactly do we mean by volume?}
+\subsection{What Exactly Do We Mean by Volume?}

 The volume $\prod_i\sigma_i$ of a latent set is the square root of the diagonal product of the covariance matrix $S$ of the latent codes.
 Apart from this trivial fact, below we show that its square is the tight upper bound of the latent determinant $\det S$, which is referred to as \emph{Generalized Variance} (GV) in some literature.